-Pillman continued insulting the fans until he claimed he was going to do the appropriate thing and piss in the center of the ring.
+Pillman continued insulting the fans until he claimed he would do the appropriate thing and piss in the center of the ring.
 It’s at this point that ECW bosses Paul Heyman and Todd Gordon come out claiming, "This isn’t part of the deal, Brian, this isn’t part of the deal!" and Brian, after attacking a planted fan, calls Heyman "bookerman" and is run off by ECW wrestler Shane Douglas.
 Once again, the wrestling world explodes, and everyone is talking about whether what Brian was doing was real or part of the show.
 He continued his ECW run feuding with Shane Douglas, interrupting matches, cutting maniacal promos referring to the bookers and "men with the pencils," has a fight with a giant pencil in reference to this, and essentially makes a huge impact despite never having an ECW match.

 Brian Pillman – Genius or Madman?